-As required by the Conflict Minerals Rule, for 2022, we conducted a "reasonable country of origin inquiry" ("RCOI").
+As required by the Conflict Minerals Rule, for 2023, we conducted a "reasonable country of origin inquiry" ("RCOI").
 We designed our RCOI in good faith to determine the origin of the 3TG that are necessary to the functionality or production of the products we contracted to manufacture.
 We determined which of our products were potentially in-scope for purposes of the Conflict Minerals Rule through review of product categories, inquiries regarding the degree of influence we exercise over the manufacturing process and other information known to us.

-Our outreach included 217 suppliers (the "Suppliers").
+Our outreach included 227 suppliers (the "Suppliers").
 The results of our RCOI are discussed below under "Product and Smelter and Refiner Information."
 For our RCOI, to the extent applicable, we utilized the same processes and procedures as for our due diligence, in particular Steps 1 and 2 of the OECD Guidance design framework, which are described below in this Conflict Minerals Report.

-The Suppliers did not identify any smelters or refiners as having processed the necessary 3TG contained in our in-scope products.
+The Suppliers identified to us four gold refiners and nine tin smelters as having processed the necessary 3TG contained in our inscope products, as described in Annex A. All of these smelters and refiners are conformant (as later described).
 Substantially all of the Suppliers provided information at a company level (meaning for all of their products, rather than specific to the products they sold to us).
-As a result, we were not able to tie identified smelters and refiners to our products.
+As a result, we generally were not able to tie identified smelters and refiners to our products.

-Based on the results of our RCOI, we conducted due diligence for 2022.
+Based on the results of our RCOI, we conducted due diligence for 2023.
 These due diligence efforts are discussed below.